emmaguo/angular-poller/README.md

 var myModule = angular.module('myApp', ['emguo.poller']);

 myModule.config(function (pollerConfig) {
-    pollerConfig.resetOnStateChange = true; // If you use $stateProvider from ui-router. pollerConfig.resetOnRouteChange = true; // If you use $routeProvider from ngRoute.
+    pollerConfig.resetOn = '$stateChangeStart'; // If you use ui-router.
+    pollerConfig.resetOn = '$routeChangeStart'; // If you use ngRoute.
 });
 ```
+You also have the option to set `pollerConfig.resetOn` to `$stateChangeSuccess` or `$routeChangeSuccess`.

 ## Supported Angular versions